 Cocktail Profile: The Negroni

 Ah, the Negroni.
-If you haven’t had one.
-You must.
+If you haven’t had one, you must.
 You’ll probably hate it.
-What you must do in this scenario is have another one.
-That one won’t be much better.
-But the third one?
-The third one’s the charm.
+What you must do in this scenario is give it a second chance, you won’t regret it.

 The Negroni is one of those magical beasts: a three-part, holy trinity of a drink, the whole so much greater than its parts.
 Those parts are equal measures – gin, sweet vermouth and Campari – and they become indivisible.
 The gin provides the backbone while the sweet vermouth and Campari play a marvellous tug-of-war on your palate.
 In an instant you’re lulled into a sweet sweet vermouth embrace and then, just as you’re relaxing in its voluptuous arms, you’re sharply slapped across the face, reminded that one third of the Negroni’s being is the uncompromising and assertive Campari.
 Bittersweet Campari isn’t the shiest of backbar modifiers.
 Its acerbic nature stems from a combination of an army of bitter barks and herbs.
 As with any near-mythical product of this nature you’ll struggle to find an accurate list of ingredients.
 If you ask Campari they’ll shrug in the way only an Italian can; safe in the confidence that everything is a better in Italy, “some say 20 ingredients, some say 80, all we know for sure is there is alcohol, sugar and water”.
 Thanks for that, Campari.

 Some things can be agreed upon however: Campari is bitter.
 It’s a drink for grown-ups.
 And, like coffee, it can take some getting used to.
 It’s widely assumed to contain chinotto, cascarilla, wormwood and gentian.
 It no longer contains beetles to give it its colour, which depending on how hardcore you like to consider yourself is either a blessing or a curse.
 You could always add some of your own.